The final days of South Africa's platinum strike

 Following are key dates in the strike and its conclusion:

-Jan 23 - Around 70,000 members of the Association of Mineworkers and Construction Union (AMCU) go on strike at Anglo American Platinum, Impala Platinum and Lonmin demanding higher wages
+Jan 23 - Around 70,000 members of the Association of Mineworkers and Construction Union (AMCU) go on strike at Anglo American Platinum (AMSJ.J), Impala Platinum (IMPJ.J) and Lonmin (LMI.L) demanding higher wages

 May 26 - Ngoako Ramathlodi sworn in as new mines minister